Pigs should be allowed in Madison, health board says after Rudi debate

 Niedenthal and Brauer had Rudi for 14 months before a neighbor complained, and an animal services officer from Public Health Madison and Dane County gave them a warning that cited a city ordinance prohibiting pigs.

-Rudi, who's fully grown and weighs about 140 pounds, has remained in the couple's home, where he stays mainly in the front porch area where he sleeps in a pile of fluffy blankets.
+Rudi, who's fully grown and weighs about 140 pounds, has remained in the couple's home, where he stays mainly in the front porch area, sleeping in a pile of fluffy blankets.
 He also has his water, a litter box and various toys.

 The city has not enforced the ordinance with a citation, Niedenthal said Wednesday.